Contact us at the AMCA office nearest to you or submit a business inquiry online.

 Mr. Vinko Cijic, CEO

-The Country-by-Country Reporting (“CbCR”) rules are issued pursuant to the guidance issued by the Organization for Economic Cooperation and Development (“OECD”) on CbCR.
-CbCR is intended for the UAE-headquartered Groups of companies and that are part of a multinational group which consist of two or more enterprises that are residents for tax purposes in different jurisdictions and with consolidated revenues equal to or exceeding to UAE Dirhams (“AED”) 3,150,000,000 in the preceding financial year.
+The Country-by-Country Reporting (“CbCR”) rules are issued under the guidance administered by the Organization for Economic Cooperation and Development (“OECD”) on CbCR.
+CbCR is intended for the UAE-headquartered Groups of companies that are part of a multinational group consisting of two or more enterprises that are residents for tax purposes in different jurisdictions and with consolidated revenues equal to or exceeding UAE Dirhams (“AED”) 3,150,000,000 in the preceding financial year.

 Country by Country Notification and Reporting

-The CbCR requirements are applicable to the UAE-headquartered Multinational Enterprises Groups of companies meeting the above-mentioned criteria.
+The CbCR requirements are applicable for the UAE-headquartered Multinational Enterprises Groups of companies meeting the above criteria.

-The UAE tax resident Ultimate Parent Entity of the MNE Group is required to submit the notification confirming that the notifying company is the Ultimate Parent Entity of the MNE Group, a resident in the UAE, and that the CbCR requirements are applicable to such MNE Group.
+The UAE tax resident, Ultimate Parent Entity of the MNE Group, must submit the notification confirming that the notifying company is the Ultimate Parent Entity of the MNE Group, a resident in the UAE and that the CbCR requirements are applicaapplyE the Group.

-The submission of the CbCR notifications must be done no later than the last day of the financial reporting year of the MNE.
-The MNE Group whose financial year commencing on the 1ST of January 2019 shall submit their CbCR notification in the UAE by no later than the 31st of December 2019.
+The submission of the CbCR notifications must be made no later than the last day of the financial reporting year of the MNE.
+For example, the MNE Group, whose financial year commences on the 1ST of January 2022, submit its CbCR notification in the UAE no later than the 31st of December 2022.

-The UAE-headquartered Groups of companies which meet the above-mentioned criteria should comply with CbC Reporting legislation in the UAE.
+The UAE-headquartered Groups of companies that meet the criteria mentioned earlier should comply with CbC Reporting legislation in the UAE.

-The CbC Report includes quantitative and qualitative information about the MNE Group such as revenues, profits, employees count, business description, etc.
+The CbC Report includes quantitative and qualitative information about the MNE Group, such as revenues, profits, employee count, business description, etc.

 The submission of the CbC report should be within 12 months from the end of the reporting year of the MNE Group.
-The MNE Group whose financial year commencing on the 1st of January 2019 and ending by the 31st of December 2019, the CbC Report should be filed no later than December 31, 2020.
+For example, for the MNE Group, whose financial year commences on the 1st of January 2022 and lots by the 31st of December 2022, the CbC Report should be filed no later than December 31, 2023.

 Penalties for non-compliance